 Once you have downloaded all email to your computer, you’re ready to proceed!

-Currently all requests for your domain name are being pointed to the old host’s server.
-Since we’ve moved over your website and saved a copy of all emails, it’s now safe to tell your registrar to point all those requests to your new Websavers account instead.
+Currently all requests for your domain name are being handled by the old host’s server.
+Since you have moved over your website and saved a copy of all emails, it’s now safe to tell your registrar to point all those requests to your new Websavers account instead.
 Changing the name servers is the simplest way to accomplish this.
 Our guide to pointing your domain to Websavers will show you how to do this under either Section A or Section B part 2.

 Step 4: Domain Name Transfer

-Transferring your domain name registration is optional, however by having your domain with us you will take advantage of better support and having just one company to manage your entire web presence.
+Transferring your domain name registration is optional, however by having your domain with us you will take advantage of better support and having just one control panel to manage your entire web presence.

 Details on transferring your domain can be found here.